-In Katana MRP, you can also change the priorities of sales order via drag-and-drop in case you need to prioritize a recent order to be fulfilled earlier than other open orders.
+In Katana, you can also change the priorities of sales order via drag-and-drop in case you need to prioritize a recent order to be fulfilled earlier than other open orders.
 It also re-books available units of ordered products automatically based on sales order ranking — this makes it easy to manage express orders that need to be delivered to customers as soon as possible.

-In Katana, you can also create production recipes that include sub-assemblies — products inside products inside products, inside... you get the idea :).
+In Katana, you can also create production recipes that include sub-assemblies — products inside products, inside products, inside... you get the idea.
 And you will have visibility of materials required throughout the multi-level product recipes.
 Additionally, MRP apps have built-in reorder point and safety stock functionality.
-By setting desired levels you can have the MRP keep your stock levels optimized so you have exactly the right level of products and materials available in stock.
+By setting desired levels you can keep your stock levels optimized so you have the right level of products and materials available.
 Optimal stock = better cashflow.

 Think of MRP as an inventory management app tailored for manufacturers and makers.
 But MRP is not only about inventory management - it also helps you plan your manufacturing and ensure floor-level efficiency.

 2. Know what is being produced next and plan ahead

 A manufacturing plan is rarely carved in stone.
 In a typical small workshop changes happen on hourly basis, which may affect your daily/weekly production plan.
 A sales order might get cancelled, a floor level employee might call in sick, a supply order of materials required for production may be delayed and so on.
 That's why it is important to work with a flexible tool that makes it easy for you to change priorities in sales and production on the fly.
 A good planning functionality means you can:

 Change the priorities of sales orders with a drag-and-drop and immediately see the availability of products in stock and products expected from production based on changed priorities